 So come down with us to enjoy this trip and know more about the Chettinad – The indigenous place of the Proletarians.

-About us: KeyTerns is an Adventure, Expert Curated and Leisure travel designer and an organiser for individuals, corporates and students in Nature – Offbeat, Heritage – Culture and Spiritual – Wellness themes.
+About us: KeyTerns provides Experiential travel for the Comfort, Budget, Corporate and Educational Travellers in Nature – Adventure, Heritage – Culture and Spiritual – Wellness themes.

 #Chettinad, #Culture, #Heritage, #Palace